benjaminkomen/TibiaWikiApi/README.md

 ## Outfits

-A list of all Outfits:
+A list of all outfits:
 http://localhost:8080/outfits

 An outfit by outfit name, e.g. "Pirate Outfits":